What is a Patent?

 - Regional: Harare Protocol.
 This Protocol enables an applicant to file one application and request protection in such ARIPO member states (those that are signatory to the Protocol) as the applicant would require.
 A patent granted to the applicant by the ARIPO has the same effect as one granted under the Patents Law of Namibia, except where the Registrar has notified ARIPO office that the patent shall not be effective in Namibia.

 - International: Patent Cooperation Treaty (PCT).
 The PCT makes it possible for an applicant to seek patent protection for an invention in a number of countries (PCT members) by filing a single patent application instead of filing several separate national patent applications.
 The granting of patents remains within the powers of the national IP office.

 Duration of Protection a Patent

 A patent provides protection for 20 years to an inventor for a new product or process for a duration of 20 years in return for the disclosure of their invention.
 It is renewed annually from the first anniversary of filing until the 20th anniversary of filing It is important to pay an annual renewal fee to keep it in force.
-The patent expires after 14 years.
+The patent expires after 20 years.

 Why is it Important to Register a Patent?

 It is very important that you apply for a patent before you have made your invention available to the public in order to protect its novelty.

 Why are Patents Necessary?

 Patents provide incentives to individuals by recognizing their creativity and offering the possibility of material reward for their marketable inventions.
 These incentives encourage innovation, which in turn enhances the quality of human life.

 Patent protection means an invention cannot be commercially made, used, distributed or sold without the patent owner’s consent.
 Patent rights are usually enforced in courts that, in most systems, hold the authority to stop patent infringement.
 Conversely, a court can also declare a patent invalid upon a successful challenge by a third party.

 When Should You Apply for a Patent?